 And that would be just fine.

 Because you know what?

-The best dreams don’t get taken seriously at first.
+The best career dreams don’t get taken seriously at first.

 Why should they?
 They’re a little out there.
 They require you to do what you’ve never done before, and become who you’ve never been before.
 It’s not fair to expect everyone else to see and understand the vision that you have for yourself.
 And you don’t need them to!

 You don’t need everyone to understand what you’re up to.
 You don’t need everyone to approve, co-sign, and get it.

 This means being protective of them at first.
 You don’t have to share your ideas with the world before you’re ready.

 You cannot do this all on your own.
 You need emotional support, if nothing else.
 Find individuals or a group of people who get it and understand what you’re trying to create.
 Seek their feedback and support.
 Don’t worry about the people who don’t get it yet.
-It’s not their job to get it, even if it’s your parents or your spouse.
+It’s not their job to get it, even if it’s your parents or your partner.
 Do your thing.
-Talk to your Gang.
+Talk to your Get It Gang.

 It’s hard for others (and you!) to take your ideas seriously if they stay ideas and never become actions.
 Get to work.
 Experiment.
 Get out of your head and into the real world.

 This is where the tide starts to turn for those early doubters.
 Some people need to see evidence before they can believe.
 You get evidence when you actually do the work.
-People can see that this is real and your ideas bear weight.
+People can see that this is real and your ideas bear fruit.